 DR KEITH WHEELER / SCIENCE PHOTO LIBRARY DR KEITH WHEELER / SCIENCE PHOTO LIBRARY

-Stinkhorn fungus (Phallus impudicus).
-Flies feeding on fungal spores.
-The tip of the fungus exudes a glutinous gleba (spore mass, green).
-This has a distinctive foul smell that mimics carrion, attracting flies to land on the cap.
-They feed on the gelatinous gleba, which contains spores, then fly away.
+Stinkhorn fungus (Phallus impudicus) recently emerged from the egg stage.
+The tip of the fungus exudes a glutinous gleba (spore mass).
+This has a distinctive foul smell which mimics carrion, attracting flies to land on the end piece.
+They suck up some of the gelatinous gleba, which contains spores, then fly away.
 The spores are passed out in their excrement, aiding their dispersal.

 Model release not required.
 Property release not required.